What are green bonds and what are they for?

 - In this most recent update to its green financing framework, Iberdrola has also added its alignment with the principles of the European Union taxonomy to drive private investment in sustainable growth and to contribute economically to a neutral climate economy, and standard for issuing green bonds in the EU.

-Iberdrola continues to be the world's leading business group in the issuing of green bonds, having issued over 13 billion euros through capital markets in a total of 18 operations since April 2014.
-Likewise, between 75 and 81 % of the group's 2020-2025 investment plan and growth up to 2030 —endowed with 150 billion euros up to 2030 — is aligned with the aforementioned European Union taxonomy.
+Iberdrola continues to be the world's leading business group in the issuing of green bonds, having issued over 13.8 billion euros through capital markets in a total of 23 operations since April 2014.

-In 2021, the company has issued the biggest hybrid green bond in history, for €2bn.
-With this it has met the target set for this financial year to issue hybrid operations worth €2bn in a single month.
-The bond has registered a demand in the market of €9bn, which means that the offer is over four times subscribed.
+In February 2021, the company issued the biggest hybrid green bond in history, for €2bn.
+With this it met the hybrids target set for that financial year to issue hybrid operations worth €2bn in a single month.
+The bond registered a demand in the market of €9bn, which meant that the offer is over four times subscribed.
 The funds obtained will go to financing the offshore wind farms Saint-Brieuc, in France, and Baltic Eagle, in Germany.

 In 2020, Iberdrola was the first Spanish company to reopen the bonds market during the coronavirus pandemic, which it did with a transaction for a value of 750 million euros with a maturity of more than five years (June 2025).
 In line with the group's strategy, the funds obtained will go to financing and refinancing, whether totally or partially, renewable investments in Mexico and the United Kingdom, mostly onshore wind farms.
 By developing and commissioning these facilities, the company aims to contribute to economic recovery and protect jobs amid the difficult situation we are experiencing.